AnneLaure57/doc/docs/BestPractices/bestPracticesGit.md

 ### **1.1 - Use the branch naming convention**

-<p style="text-align:justify;">Adopting a consistent branch naming convertion is essential to keeping your repository.
+<p style="text-align:justify;">Adopting a consistent branch naming conversion is essential to keeping your repository.
 The most popular ones is "git flow".</p>

 ![Screenshot](../images/gitflow.png)

 [![Generic badge](https://badges.aleen42.com/src/github.svg)](https://nvie.com/posts/a-successful-git-branching-model/)

-* Use separators like - or _ when you creat a new branch
+* Use separators like - or _ when you create a new branch
 * Don't use only numbers
 * Avoid too long names
 * Avoid the use of all naming conventions
 ## **2 - Don't commit the code as an unregognized author**

 Description :

-<p style="text-align:justify;"> Use for keep a trace of the developpment, who developp what.
+<p style="text-align:justify;"> Use for keep a trace of the development, who develop what.
 Example, it's possible to use the command :</p>

 ```
 git blame <file>